devosb/orya-font-sans/README.txt

 For practical information about using, modifying and redistributing this font see OFL-FAQ.txt.

 For more details about this project, including changelog and acknowledgements see FONTLOG.txt.

+GitHub (on the web) says the upstream default branch has changed.